markocelan/docker-lb/README.md

 	-e CONSUL=127.0.0.1:8500 \
 	markocelan/docker-lb
 ```
+  - port 8000 is where your upstream services get balanced
+  - port 8081 is where you can see your HAProxy status.

 APP_NAME is needed only when you are using example template.
 It is used so consul-template knows which service you are trying to balance.